fleischr/sapbtp_dev_readiness/README.md

 - Phases I-III: Basic BTP Development / administration.
 - Phase IV: Advanced Cloud-native development/architecture.
-- Phase V: Gigachad innovator.
+- Phase V: Gigachad cloud innovator.

 To acquire the bat-signal, you will need to have these CLIs and other tools ready from phases I-III.